** REVISED – 28th May 2021 with information on the Association for Coaching **

 EMCC – Summary

 The EMCC is a true leader in coaching supervision.
-Not only do they take it seriously as a requirement for ongoing coaching credentials but they have the most fully built-out system to conceptualise, measure, and quality assure supervision and practice.
+Not only do they take it seriously as a requirement for ongoing coaching credentials but they have the most fully built-out system to conceptualise, measure, and quality assure the accreditation of coaching supervision and its practice by individuals.

 International Coach Federation (ICF)